isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

    previously mentioned to pick the right label for the cloud provider.

--  ``Credentials fields`` This field contains a JSON array defining the credentials to be injected into the environment to allow Terraform to authenticate with the cloud provider.
+-  ``Credentials fields`` This field contains a JSON array defining the credentials to be injected into the environment to allow |terraform| to authenticate with the cloud provider.
 Here’s an example of how an OpenStack array looks like: